 Shavitz also had a honey business which provided the beeswax needed for the candles, and Quimby focused on making sure their products were of the highest quality.
 Due to their combined efforts, they were able to grow their business from an initial $200 to $20,000 by the end of their first year.

-- LIP CARE: Renew your lips with Burt's Bees Moisturizing Lip Balm in four naturally nourishing flavors: Original Beeswax,...
+- LIP CARE: Bursting with all natural flavors, refresh and nourish your lips with Burt's Bees Moisturizing Lip Balm in...

-- MOISTURIZER: Hydrate and sooth dry lips with Beeswax and powerful fruit extracts packed into every tube of Burt's Bees...
+- TOTAL HYDRATION: Hydrate and smooth dry lips with Beeswax and fruit extracts packed into every tube of Burt's Bees lip...

-- SMOOTH LIP BALM: Just one swipe of this conditioning lip care leaves your lips smooth and refreshed all day long
+- MOISTURIZING: Just one swipe of this conditioning lip balm leaves your lips smooth and refreshed

 In 1993, Quimby threatened to sue Shavitz over personal issues and essentially forced Shavitz out of the company's operations.
 This ended the long partnership.
 Increasing demand caused a move from Maine headquarters to North Carolina.
 Burt's Bees changed its focus to exclusively personal care products at this point.